Neowless/COMP5400CW1/README.md

 The fitness function should be evaluated in different aspects, the evolution time and final performance.

 In this section, the original fitness function is the original fitness function applied in the [`Question4/mouse.cc`](https://github.com/Neowless/COMP5400CW1/blob/main/Question4/mouse.cc) line 136-143.
+The fitness equals to the amount of cheese collected, divided by the distance it traveld.

 ``` C++
 	// The EvoMouse's fitness is the amount of cheese collected, divided by